 Te Puia is a cultural and geological park that offers a taste of Rotorua: New Zealand's cultural & volcanic capital.

 Te Puia is just a short drive from the town centre of Rotorua and transfers from Base Backpackers are available.
-There a number of packages and experiences to choose from: Moari Cultural Performance, All you can eat traditional Hangi Feast, entrance to Geothermal Valley, Arts & Crafts workshops & Maori architecture.
+There a number of packages and experiences to choose from: Maori Cultural Performance, All you can eat traditional Hangi Feast, entrance to Geothermal Valley, Arts & Crafts workshops & Maori architecture.

 As you walk throughout the native bush land you will come across traditional Maori carvings and structures with their own stories to tell, traditional Pa Sites and Marae, arts and crafts workshops such as bone carving or flax weaving & a Kiwi Bird viewing enclosure.

-You can also include a Maori cultural performance and Hungi Feast with your Te Puia visit.
+You can also include a Maori cultural performance and Hangi Feast with your Te Puia visit.
 The evening begins with a traditional Maori welcoming followed by a visit to the Hangi pit - a traditional Maori cooking technique that involves cooking meat and vegetables underground.

 You are then welcomed into the Marae (traditional meeting house) for Maori storytelling, song and dance.
 I was blown away by the performance and was even lucky enough to learn the Poi, plus the Haka never fails to give me goosebumps.